 For certain advanced language courses, students will read a short novel in Spanish, which may be purchased in Buenos Aires upon arrival.

-80% of the courses at NYU Florence rely solely on digital materials made available by faculty through NYU Classes and electronic resources available through the NYU Library.
+The majority of courses at NYU Florence rely solely on digital materials made available by faculty through course sites and electronic resources available through the NYU Library.

-For those courses requiring hard copy textbooks, these are available for purchase at two bookstores in downtown Florence.
+For those courses requiring hard copy textbooks, these are available for loan in the library or for purchase at two bookstores in downtown Florence.
 Information on these bookstores is given during orientation, and faculty inform students on the first day of classes which bookstore holds the books for their courses.

 Art History courses: approx. €70 per course.